Sentieon/sentieon-dnascope-ml/README.md

    ```

- If you have any further question, please refer to [Sentieon Appnotes for DNAscope Machine Learning Model](https://support.sentieon.com/appnotes/dnascope_ml/) and [DNA pipeline running examples in the manual](https://support.sentieon.com/manual/examples/examples/).
+ If you have any further question, please refer to [Sentieon's Appnotes for DNAscope Machine Learning Model](https://support.sentieon.com/appnotes/dnascope_ml/) and [DNAseq pipeline example script](https://support.sentieon.com/manual/examples/examples/) in the manual.

-## Performance on Whole Genome Sequencing(WGS) data
+## Performance on Whole Genome Sequencing (WGS) data
 Here we demonstrate DNAscope's performance on PrecisionFDA Truth Challenge HG002 sample.

 ### Data source